Lines: Vector Equation

 Symmetric Equation

-Symmetric equations for the line passing through and
+Symmetric equations for the line passing through

 are defined as